Krzysztonek/Krzysztonek-Icons/README.md

 ## What icons are inside

 Basically, this repo contains several typical Chinese and Japanese structures being typically found in gardens or natural open spaces in Far Eastern countries.
-Some gardening tools are also included.
+Some familiar gardening tools are also included.

 [//]: # (Start Krzysztonek Icons)